 The cash-in-hand worker is a lifesaver if you need that last-minute babysitter.

-“Obviously there’s a push to go cashless, but at the end of the day, as a small business it costs us an additional $10,000 a year just to run card instead of cash,” Sydney bar owner Alex Dowd said.
-“It’s either we pass on a surcharge or put up the prices,” he said about covering the costs.
-In other words, the community will wear it, and generally, when things go up in price with no adjustments, spending goes down, thus hurting the business owner even more.
+“Obviously there’s a push to go cashless, but at the end of the day, as a small business it costs us an additional $10,000 a year just to run card instead of cash,” Sydney bar owner Alex Dowd said and explained how they recover costs.
+“It’s either we pass on a surcharge or put up the prices.”

 Yes, it’s convenient to tap-and-go.
-But at what cost?
+But what’s the real cost?

 This article (Government Designs Cashless Society for Tax Dollars Only) is a free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to Aral Bereux and DNewsHQ.

 Supporting Independent & Investigative News is important to us.
 Please, follow us on Twitter: Follow @DNewsHQ